What are PFAS?

 • They can have harmful effects on human and animal health and stay in the environment and in our bodies for long periods of time where they can increase in concentration.
 They are often referred to as “forever chemicals”.

 • Some PFAS have been linked to an increased risk of cancer, high cholesterol, reproductive disorders, hormonal disruption (also known as endocrine disruption) and weakening of the immune system.
+For further details see the European Environment Agency briefing Emerging chemical risks in Europe — ‘PFAS’ — European Environment Agency (europa.eu) and the HBM4EU_Policy-Brief-PFAS.pdf.

 • Human and environmental exposure to PFAS can arise from contaminated water and food, PFAS-containing consumer products, household dust and air as well as the reuse of PFAS contaminated sewage sludge as fertiliser resulting in PFAS pollution in soil and crops.

-What is being done about PFAS?
+What is being done about the use of PFAS?

 1. PFAS restriction

-Two PFAS are currently restricted under the international Stockholm Convention on POPs and the EU POPs Regulation.
+Three PFAS are currently restricted under the international Stockholm Convention on POPs and the EU POPs Regulation.

 • PFOS (perfluoroctanesulfonic acid) and its derivatives since 2009/2010.